Manasm149/alphazero-on-connect-4-from-scratch/README.md

 # AlphaZero on Connect-4 from Scratch

-Build a complete AlphaZero-style agent for Connect-4, from the bare game rules to a self-play training loop that pits a policy-value network guided by PUCT Monte Carlo Tree Search against itself.
-Along the way you implement the board engine, neural network, MCTS, self-play data generation, training, and evaluation against baselines.
+Built a complete AlphaZero-style agent for Connect-4, from the bare game rules to a self-play training loop that pits a policy-value network guided by PUCT Monte Carlo Tree Search against itself.
+Along the way we implement the board engine, neural network, MCTS, self-play data generation, training, and evaluation against baselines.

 ## How to run